Springfield Ballet is proud to share what many of our dancers have gone on to accomplish after their time at Springfield

 The Nutcracker.
 Ever since my first attendance at a

-Nutcracker ballet I dreamed of performing in the Arabian dance, and in 2005 that became a reality.
-Currently,
+Nutcracker ballet I dreamed of performing in the Arabian dance, and in 2005 that became a reality.”

-Claire is 16, is an alumna of Springfield Ballet and attended Central Pennsylvania Youth Ballet year-round program the past two years.
+Claire was a young alumna at 16 years old and attended Central Pennsylvania Youth Ballet year-round program through her high school years.
 During the 2017-2018 season, she performed as Snow, Flowers, Reed Flutes and Candy Cane in Balanchine's The Nutcracker, in the wedding march and as pea blossom in A Midsummer Night's Dream, as well as a cook in Hansel and Gretel.
-Claire plans to continue her studies at CPYB through the summer and next year.

 Dagne Aiken is a 2009 graduate of Glendale High School and a Springfield Ballet alumna.
 Dagne spent a decade with

-Springfield Ballet.
-Dagne is a junior Ballet major at the University of Utah.
+Springfield Ballet and was a Ballet major at the University of Utah.

 Alumna of Springfield Ballet: Upon graduation from the Central High School IB program in 2008, Emily attended Washington University in St Louis, majoring in Psychology and minoring in Biology, with a pre-med track.
 Emily studied at the University of Queensland in Brisbane, Australia during the Spring semester of her Junior year.
 After graduating in 2012 she took a "gap year" -- working in a Medical Research Lab in the Neurology Department at Washington University School of Medicine and applying to Med School.
 Upon being accepted to Washington University School of Medicine in St Louis, she started in the Fall of 2013 and will graduate this Spring, May 2017.
-Emily has been accepted to the Emergency Medicine Residency Program at Allegheny General Hospital in Pittsburgh, PA where she will work and train in the Emergency Department for the next three years.
+Emily was accepted to the Emergency Medicine Residency Program at Allegheny General Hospital in Pittsburgh, PA where she worked and trained in the Emergency Department.
 During Medical School, Emily enjoyed participating in the Washington University School of Medicine's annual "Med-School Musical" where she used her 12 years of Springfield Ballet dance experience to choreograph and perform in such shows as Beauty and the Beast (April 2017), How to Succeed in Business Without Really Trying, and Young Frankenstein.
 Emily adopted a lab-mix puppy from St. Louis Stray Rescue, "Oreo", who will accompany her on her next adventure!